cknduo/autobio-adventure-api/README.md

 in server.js:
-  uncomment  // require('./model/adventure') to load the scenes into the database then comment this out again to prevent duplicating all the scenes this collection
+  uncomment  // require('./model/adventure') to load the scenes into the database then comment this out again to prevent duplicating all the scenes in the collection

 npm install
 npm start